 How Retailers are Using Mobile Technology to Address Their Biggest IT Challenges

-A serious shortage in labour is also hitting retailers across food, fashion and countless other corners of the high street, placing further pressure on remaining staff to juggle multiple roles and responsibilities.
-So how can mobile computers, barcode scanners and other devices help address these issues and empower retailers to become more flexible in their aim to connect the modern store?
+A serious shortage in labour is also hitting retailers across food, fashion and countless other corners of the high street.
+Thus placing further pressure on the remaining staff to juggle multiple roles and responsibilities.
+So how can mobile technology such as computers, barcode scanners and other devices help address these issues and empower retailers to become more flexible in their aim to connect the modern store?

 Dedicated self-service devices help retailers address labour shortages and compete with enhanced membership pricing models

-While many retailers offer apps for customers to use in a self-service function on their own devices, making dedicated handheld devices, such as the TC7X Series or ET4x Tablets from Zebra, available in store continues to be the go-to choice.
-Customers want to remain in control in the same way they do online, and having a dedicated device that can scan barcodes and track in their shop in-store offers a convenient way to extending that self sufficiency.
+While many retailers offer apps for customers to use in a self-service function on their own devices, making dedicated handheld devices.
+Such as the TC7X Series or ET4x Tablets from Zebra, available in store continue to be the go-to choice.
+Customers want to remain in control in the same way they do online, and having a dedicated device that can scan barcodes and track in their shop in-store offers a convenient way to extend that self-sufficiency.

 Giving customers more control also enables retailers to address issues with staffing issues so they can redirect staff to more pressing tasks such as customer service roles or shelf restocks.
-The sheer growth in the number of self-service technologies in the retail sector – ranging from handheld scanners to kiosks – are indicative of a significant shift in how customer’s view the retail experience.
+The sheer growth in the number of self-service technologies in the retail sector – ranging from handheld scanners to kiosks – is indicative of a significant shift in how customers view the retail experience.

 Mobile devices are providing multiple functions for retail and embracing the concept of ‘mobile POS’

 ‘Across the retail sector, we’re seeing mobile devices deployed with more than one function in mind.
-In a fashion setting, a mobile device will be used by staff to check stock inventory, scan barcodes when stock deliveries arrive and serve as a means of communication between staff working in different areas of the store.
+In a fashion setting, staff use mobile devices to check stock inventory.
+As well as scan barcodes when stock deliveries arrive.
+It can also serve as a means of communication between staff working in different areas of the store.

 These devices are also increasingly being utilised as mobile points of sale (POS) platforms.
-Leveraging mobile technology that supports smarter payments through NFC enables retailers to reduce the cost of setting up fixed payment points while helping address peak periods of business where customers need to be served faster to ensure a sale is completed.
+Leveraging mobile technology that supports smarter payments through NFC enables retailers to reduce the cost of setting up fixed payment points.
+While also addressing peak periods of business where customers need to be served faster to ensure a sale is completed.
 Having an optimised wireless network in place across these retail sites will also bolster the effectiveness of these mobile tools.

 Windows-based devices, specifically those running Windows CE, may represent a trusted and familiar operating system, but that OS has been without active support from Microsoft for the last couple of years.
 That lack of support means those devices are no longer optimised or as secure as they could be compared to a similar device running Android.

-While there are containerised solutions out there based on Windows 10, they’re a short-term solution that will only extend an organisation’s reliance on a mobile Windows platform.
+Some containerised solutions are still based on Windows 10.
+But they’re a short-term solution that will only extend an organisation’s reliance on a mobile Windows platform.
 While the move to Android can be intimidating one, especially when you want to protect the integrity of your existing Telnet and WMS applications, the right solution partner can help ease the transition by using these container apps to mitigate any risks.

 Android presents plenty of benefits for retail supply chain organisations, including the fact that it’s a well-used and recognised platform (making training and onboarding easier), it’s faster and more secure thanks to consistent updates from Google and supports enhanced upgrades such as graphical user interfaces (an alternative to the traditional ‘green on black’ applications of older Windows models).